mbari-org/auv-python/README.md

 Cloning the source code requires an MBARI bitbucket account and SSH keys configured for your system.
 See https://bitbucket.org/account/settings/ssh-keys

-To install on a Workstation:
+To install on a workstation:

 * Install Python 3.8 on your system (Brew, Anaconda, etc)
 * On a Mac install necessary brew packages: netcdf4, geos, proj